Alexandra Lebenthal is the president and CEO of Lebenthal Holdings.

-She comes from a storied Wall Street family.
-Her grandparents, Louis and Sayra Lebenthal, founded Lebenthal & Co., Inc, a municipal bond specialist, in 1925.
-Her grandmother worked until age 93.
-She followed her father, James Lebenthal, as the company spokesperson.
+She comes from a storied Wall Street family: Her grandparents, Louis and Sayra Lebenthal, founded Lebenthal & Co., a municipal bond specialist, in 1925; her grandmother worked until age 93.
+Alexandra Lebenthal followed her father, James Lebenthal, as the company spokesperson.
 She joined Lebenthal in 1988 and became president and CEO in 1995 at the age of 31.
-Lebenthal remained at the firm for four years after its sale, leaving in 2005 before starting anew in 2006.
+She remained at the firm for four years after its sale, leaving in 2005 before starting anew in 2006.

 In addition to municipal and corporate capital markets, the company has as its primary focus a "multifamily office," which acts as a personal CFO for the "Lost Affluent," investors with $2 million to $20 million in assets.

 As a recognizable woman on Wall Street, Lebenthal is a frequent commentator on television and makes frequent appearances in the media.

 Lebenthal is actively involved with several leading New York cultural institutions, including the Business Council of the Metropolitan Museum of Art, the Rita Hayworth Alzheimer's Association Gala, the Alzheimer's Durg Discovery Foundation and is president of the Couture Council of the Fashion Institute of Technology; she is co-chair of the Botanical Garden Winter Wonderland Ball as well as a member of its advisory council.